Marcus Antonius Antimachus

 Antimachus was born in Mantua.
 His father, who was also educated, sent him to Greece while he was young, where he spent five years studying Greek under a Spartan, John Mosco.
 He returned to Italy and opened a Greek language school in Mantua, which became well known.
 He later moved to Ferrara, where he ran a similar school, and where he died in 1552.
-In addition to teaching, he translated some Greek works, which were published in Basel in 1540, and wrote some Latin poetry.
+In addition to teaching, he translated some Greek works, which were published in Basel in 1540, and wrote some Neo-Latin poetry.